 Ninety-five percent of the respondents to the new survey taken among the members of the Association of Foreign Investors in Real Estate (AFIRE) and released today say they will maintain or increase their investment in the US.
 New York City is in its seventh year as the number one US city among foreign investors and is in its third year as top global city.

 Both globally and domestically, Washington DC has fallen out of favor.
 For the first time since the survey began in 1992, it has dropped from the list of investors’ top five US cities.
 It has not been among the top five global cities since the 2013 survey, and dropped in rank again – from eighth place last year – to fifteenth this year.

-AFIRE member firms have an estimated $2 trillion or more in real estate assets under management globally.
-The survey, was conducted in the fourth quarter of 2014 by the James A. Graaskamp Center for Real Estate, Wisconsin School of Business.
+AFIRE members are among the largest international institutional real estate investors in the world and have an estimated $2 trillion or more in real estate assets under management globally.
+The survey was conducted in the fourth quarter of 2016 by the James A. Graaskamp Center for Real Estate, Wisconsin School of Business.

 Top Five US Cities

 - Boston (#5 tied with Seattle last year)

 - Seattle (#5 tied with Boston last year)

 - Industrial (#1 tied with multifamily last year)